JamesSullivan1/JamesSullivan1.github.io/_posts/2016-08-25-typedefs-and-type-safety.md

     typedef unsigned int flags_t; // BAD BAD BAD typedef struct { unsigned int flags; } flags_t; // GOOD!

-Sure, you have to do a bit of extra work when you want to change flags, since you have to access the internal variable.
+Sure, you have to do a bit of extra work when you use `flags_t`, since you have to access the internal variable.
 But it's absolutely worth it because your compiler can now tell you when you have accidentally switched your `flag_t` and your `unsigned int`.

 I hope that after reading this, you won't waste hours of your life on silly things like this. typedef is a useful tool, but know its